littlehorse-enterprises/littlehorse/docs/docs/07-faq.md

 When a parent `ThreadRun` fails (`ERROR` or `EXCEPTION`) or moves to `HALTED`, the child will move to `HALTED`.

+In order to recover from a failed Parent thread you can either catch the exception, and programmatically handle it.
+Or require that a human restarts the workflow.
 ## User Tasks

 ### What are User Tasks?